Jeunese/jeunese.github.io/docs/guidelines.md

 Use terminology consistently:

--  Don't switch between terms in the product documentation or in the product.
+-  Don't switch between terms in the product documentation or in the product itself.
--  Refer to elements in the UI exactly as they appear.
+-  Refer to elements exactly as they appear in the UI.

 Use unbiased language.
 You're talking to humans, so be sensitive to the human meaning of words:

--  Avoid offensive or violent terms, like "abort", "hit", "force", "reject", "kill", "hang", and "terminate", e.g., instead of "Kill your session", use "End your session".
+-  Avoid offensive or violent terms, like "abort", "hit", "force", "reject", "kill", "hang", and "terminate", e.g., instead of *"Kill your session"*, use *"End your session"*.
 -  Avoid terms that reflect historical racial bias, such as:
 	- The presumption of colour-coding to dichotomise good and bad in terms of black and white (e.g., blacklist, whitelist).
 	- References that carry forward the master/slave paradigm (e.g., master table).